 Dr. Cappy Sinclair and Dr. Mark Reichley are family dentists in Virginia Beach.
-Our comprehensive preventative and general dentistry program can help your prevent and treat tooth decay.
-Dr. Sinclair and Dr. Reichley use tooth-colored restorations to fill cavities, including composite dental fillings and porcelain tooth crowns.
+We offer a full range of services to help prevent and treat tooth decay.
+Using tooth-colored restorations like composite fillings and porcelain crowns, we can fix cavities and restore your smile.

-If you have a severely damaged tooth that is causing pain, we may recommend root canal therapy.
-We can complete the treatment in our Virginia Beach dental office during a single visit!
+If you have a tooth that’s badly damaged and painful, we might suggest root canal therapy.
+We can take care of this treatment in one visit at our Virginia Beach office!

 The Signs of a Tooth Cavity

-• Visible Holes in the Teeth: These holes may appear white, black, or brown and can often form on the surfaces between adjoining teeth.
+- Visible Holes in the Teeth: These holes may look white, black, or brown and can form on the surfaces between nearby teeth.

-• Bad Breath: Chronic bad breath can sometimes be an indicator of tooth decay.
+- Bad Breath: Chronic bad breath can sometimes be a sign of tooth decay.

 Tooth cavity symptoms vary from one patient to another.
 However, our dentist can spot the signs of early tooth decay and prevent the cavity from getting worse.